 However, if you’re worried about a recent installation or job you’ve had completed, then be sure to raise a complaint with the Gas Safe Register.
 Your comments will be reviewed, and an investigation held, which may include a visit to inspect the work carried out.

 Your trusted Gas Safe engineer will always be the best person to advise you on your individual circumstances.
 So whether you've got a boiler breakdown, a broken switch or a complete power failure, we have more than 6,000 highly-trained gas boiler engineers available who can help.

 Just book a repair appointment online and choose a date and time for our engineer to come.

-If you’re not a British Gas customer, you can book a one-off repair by calling our One-off repairs line.
+If you’re not a British Gas customer, you can choose from a one-off repair or our Fix For Free service.
 We'll give you a fixed price quote.
-That means that you'll only pay for what it's been quoted, even if the job ends up being trickier than we first thought, and you're under no obligation to have the work done.
+That means that you'll only pay for what's been quoted, even if the job ends up being trickier than we first thought, and you're under no obligation to have the work done.
 Our engineer will confirm the price before they start work.